 - Exercise: Improve circulation and assist detoxification with exercises that increase flexibility, strength, and aerobic capacity.

-- Supplementation: Take a multivitamin, omega-3 fatty acids, calcium, magnesium, and probiotics each day.
+- Supplementation: Take a multivitamin, omega-3 fatty acids, calcium, magnesium, essential amino acids, and probiotics each day.

 Especially important is supporting the gastrointestinal (GI) tract and immune system, which are intricately related and of paramount importance to a full recovery from breast implant illness.
 A whole foods diet with plenty of fiber and probiotics can help heal the gut and soothe the immune system, which aids the detoxification of toxins and heavy metals.